MichaelKutzner/otcc/content/program/_index.md

 +++
-title = "Programm"
+title = "Program"
 +++

-Hier kommen Informationen zum Rahmenprogramm
+Details to the social program will be here.